PauloPhagula/site/_posts/2019-02-15-famous-vim-users.md

 ## Doctor Krieger

-Rumor has it that “everyone’s favorite Hitler” clone on [Archer](https://www.fxnetworks.com/archer) uses Vim.
-Proof is yet to be acquired.
+Doctor Krieger, “everyone’s favorite Hitler clone” from [Archer](https://www.fxnetworks.com/archer) uses Vim, and you can see him editing and saving a document with it on [The Untold Truth Of Archer](https://youtu.be/rxROY4laFRU?t=322) YouTube video by Looper.

 ## Refs